1895 VAMC football team: Roanoke YMCA

 On November 9, 1895, VAMC played against the Roanoke YMCA on the Roanoke Athletic Club grounds in front of 300 people.
 VAMC scored a touchdown within the first ten minutes of play, and then on the next drive, VAMC turned the ball over on downs.
 Roanoke then passed the ball to their fullback Meade, who then attempted a failed dropkick.
 On the very next play, VAMC scored a rushing touchdown.
 VAMC then scored again six minutes into the second half.
 Roanoke was then able to drive down the field and made it to the four-yard line, but then their halfback S. Handy fumbled and it was recovered by VAMC.
 However, Roanoke YMCA was then able to record a safety, their only points of the game.
 The game was then called because of darkness, and VAMC won 16–2.

+The starting lineup for VAMC was: Johnson (left end), James (left tackle), Mayer (left guard), Thomas (center), Patrick (right guard), Hart (right tackle), Norfleet (right end), Martin (quarterback), A. P. Eskridge (left halfback), Ingles (right halfback), Dashiell (fullback).
+The substitutes were: Wood.

+The starting lineup for Roanoke YMCA was: Obenshain (left end), W. Turner (left tackle), Nunan (left guard), M. W. Turner (center), Nelms (right guard), Bently (right tackle), Moss (right end), Duke (quarterback), S. Handy (left halfback), K, Handy (right halfback), Meade (fullback).

 North Carolina

 VAMC lost a second game on November 16, 1895 against the University of North Carolina in Charlotte, North Carolina with 1,000 looking on.
 North Carolina scored three touchdowns in the first half and then scored two more touchdowns in the second half.
 VAMC then drove to North Carolina's three-yard line, but was stopped on downs.
 The final score was 5–32.

+The starting lineup for VAMC was: Johnson (left end), James (left tackle), Mayer (left guard), Thomas (center), Patrick (right guard), Hart (right tackle), Watts (right end), Martin (quarterback), Ingles (left halfback), A. P. Eskridge (right halfback), Dashiell (fullback).
+The substitutes were: Cunningham, Norfleet, Starke and Wills.

+The starting lineup for North Carolina was: Edwin Gregory (left end), Robert Wright (left tackle), Thomas Hurley (left guard), White (center), Harris T. Collier (right guard), Jim Baird (right tackle), Willie Merritt (right end), Benjamin Stanley (quarterback), George Stephens (left halfback), John Moore (right halfback), George Butler (fullback).
+The substitutes were: Sammy Strang, Robert Steele and Joel Whitaker.